thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 11:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: Little Avon catchment and the Vale of Berkeley
 - High river levels today may lead to flooding.
-Flooding is possible on 18 December 2025.
+Flooding is possible on 18 December 2025 .
 Flooding is forecast to affect locations near the Little Avon, with low lying land and roads expected to be most affected, particularly around Areas most at risk include the Little Avon River and other rivers and streams in the Vale of Berkeley.
-Levels are currently stable but are expected to increase in response to heavy rainfall on Thursday 18 December 2025.
-We are monitoring rainfall and river levels and will issue updates as necessary.
-Avoid using low lying footpaths and any bridges near local watercourses.
+Levels are now rising in response to heavy rainfall today Thursday 18 December 2025.
+We are closely monitoring the situation and will issue updates as necessary.
+Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:30AM on 19 December 2025 or as the situation changes.

 - Flood alert: Rivers in South Worcestershire
 - Rising river levels today may lead to flooding.
 Flooding is possible from 18 December 2025 and may continue over the next few days.
 Flooding may affect low lying land and roads adjacent to the river from North Littleton to Winchcombe.
 Other locations that may be affected are Badsey, Childswickham, Broadway, Sedgeberrow, Toddington and the Road at Hinton on the Green bridge.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.